DataDaimon/DataDaimon/README.md

 🔭 Currently working on: Deep Study of Statistics and Regression algorithms. <br> ⚡ Getting better at: Machine Learning, Neural Networks, Big Data. <br>
-🌱 Discovering queue: Statistics and Differential Equations. <br>
+🌱 Discovering queue: Statistics and Stochastic Differential Equations. <br>
 💬 Ask me about: Python, Physics, Guitar. <br>
 ☕ Learn more about me: linkedin.com/in/DataDaimon<br>
 📫 How to reach me: knock! knock! at richard.m.flores@nasa.gov <br>